Timeframe: 2016 – 2019

 Goal: Define the dominant immune checkpoint pathway in FLC

-Tumor cells produce immune checkpoint molecules that suppress host immune response and allow evasion from immune responses.
+Study overview: Tumor cells produce immune checkpoint molecules that suppress host immune response and allow evasion from immune responses.
 The discovery of drugs that block these immune checkpoints have revolutionized current cancer treatment.
 Anti-PD1 (programmed cell death protein 1) immunotherapy has shown benefit in many cancer types, but certain cancers have also shown strong resistance to this immunotherapy.
-It is unclear how fibrolamellar carcinoma would respond to different immune checkpoint blockades, including anti-PD1 therapy.
-In addition, it is unclear how circulating tumor cells (CTCs) in the blood that have disseminated from the primary tumor induce anti-tumor immune response outside the tumor environment.
+At the time of this study, it was unclear how fibrolamellar carcinoma would respond to different immune checkpoint blockades, including anti-PD1 therapy.
+In addition, it was unclear how circulating tumor cells (CTCs) in the blood that have disseminated from the primary tumor induce anti-tumor immune response outside the tumor environment.

 This study aimed to addressed these issues and create a deeper understanding the immune checkpoint landscape in fibrolamellar carcinoma to help guide the development of future immunotherapies.
 Specifically, this study sought to:

 - define the dominant immune checkpoint pathway in fibrolamellar cancer and its interaction with the patient’s immune response in the tumor, and

 - determine how immune checkpoint markers are associated with circulating tumor cells in the peripheral blood, in comparison to the primary tumor.